-- Implementation of new EDF Energy HR Policy: Physical and Verbal Abuse. - Review of HR policies and procedures of HR policies and update to the Inclusion Strategy designed and started to be delivered using National Equality Standard recommendations. - Communicate further to our employees our commitment to the UNGC ten principles through the company intranet and our employee magazine Connect. - Reinforce and communicate our approach to ethics and business conduct Policy through proactive communication via the company intranet. - We will launch, an environmental behaviour programme that aims to improve decision making, behaviour and reduce costs by creating a strong sustainability culture. - Launch an Operational Forum to review a proposal to adopt a process for independently assessing our Top 200 suppliers (representing 80% of our expenditure) against People, Planet and Profit dimensions and the next 800 suppliers (representing an additional 16% of our expenditure) via an annual Supplier Charter.
+- Implementation of new EDF Energy HR Policy: Physical and Verbal Abuse.
+Review of HR policies and procedures of HR policies and update to the Inclusion Strategy designed and started to be delivered using National Equality Standard recommendations. - Communicate further to our employees our commitment to the UNGC ten principles through the company intranet and our employee magazine Connect. - Reinforce and communicate our approach to ethics and business conduct Policy through proactive communication via the company intranet. - We are reviewing our Better Energy Ambitions and seeking to improve the way we identify and manage opportunities to make the products and services more circular.
+We will also explore whether we can use Natural Capital accounting to help improve decision making processes for new developments. - Launch an Operational Forum to review a proposal to adopt a process for independently assessing our Top 200 suppliers (representing 80% of our expenditure) against People, Planet and Profit dimensions and the next 800 suppliers (representing an additional 16% of our expenditure) via an annual Supplier Charter.